n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.googlecloudstorage.md

 # Google Cloud Storage

-The Google Cloud Storage node allows you to automate work in Google Cloud Storage, and integrate Google Cloud Storage with other applications. n8n has built-in support for a wide range of Google Cloud Storage features, including creating, updating, deleting, and getting buckets and objects.
+Use the Google Cloud Storage node to automate work in Google Cloud Storage, and integrate Google Cloud Storage with other applications. n8n has built-in support for a wide range of Google Cloud Storage features, including creating, updating, deleting, and getting buckets and objects.

 On this page, you'll find a list of operations the Google Cloud Storage node supports and links to more resources.